Motorola’s new folding Razr phone is a tantalizing glimpse of the post-iPhone era

 Motorola’s UX team had to hack apart Android to make this trick work, and it’s the sort of interface breakthrough that will be everywhere in three to five years (in part because Android will be supporting secondary displays better in future iterations).

-I like this little version of the Razr so much.
-I wonder why I didn’t want to flip it open more often.
+I like this little version of the Razr so much that I wonder why I didn’t want to flip it open more often.
 I think part of that comes down to effort and the cumbersome sensation of opening it.

 Motorola claims you can open the Razr with one hand.
 Technically that may be true if I grunt, but for me, it takes two.
 The hinge system is so encased that it almost feels like you’re bending plastic.
 It feels synthetic.
 I’m not getting the satisfaction of opening the phone with a snap that I crave.
 Plus, when you open and close the phone, the hinge and plate system, tucked inside the casing, does make a very slight but audible groan—like some creaky alien knee.